 Laura Ahearn has dedicated her life to protecting and fighting for our most vulnerable.
 Laura is tough, smart, and fair.
 Recognizing that sex crime victims and other victims of violent crime were not receiving justice and services they were entitled to Laura founded The Crime Victims Center, Parents for Megan’s Law, a not-for-profit victim’s and community rights organization that has worked to prevent crime and provide services to crime victims in Suffolk County and across New York State for over twenty years.

-Through her community outreach program, Laura and her staff have educated more than 180,000 students, teachers and parents on crime prevention in public and private schools and community organizations on Long Island.
-Laura serves as Chair of the Suffolk County Family Violence Task Force Legal Systems Subcommittee and as the victims’ services representative on the Suffolk County Criminal Justice Coordinating Council.
+Through her community outreach program, Laura and her staff have educated nearly 200,000 students, teachers and parents on crime prevention in public and private schools and community organizations on Long Island.
+Laura serves as Chair of the Legal Systems Subcommittee of the Suffolk County Task Force to Prevent Family Violence and as the victims’ services representative on the Suffolk County Criminal Justice Coordinating Council.

 Previously Laura served as the Victims Services Representative of the Suffolk County Hate Crimes Task Force.
 Laura spearheaded the creation of a guide for medical practitioners in Suffolk County to identify signs of domestic violence.
 She has also worked with our public school system to prevent teen dating violence and child sexual abuse and with colleges and universities to prevent campus sexual assault.